A Policy-Driven Runtime Layer for Agentic LLM Serving

 Quick Take

-A new agent runtime layer, CacheSage, enhances multi-agent LLM serving by improving cache hit rates by 13-37 pp and reducing mean TTFT by 12-29%.
+A new agent runtime layer, CacheSage, enhances LLM serving by improving cache hit rates by 13-37 pp and reducing mean TTFT by 12-29%.
 This architectural change addresses cross-cutting policies and optimizes KV caching across sessions, demonstrating significant performance gains in real workloads.

 Key Points